I know we’ve talked about this car before but the theme is summer 1998 and around then, a worrying two-decades back, this car was fresh and new.

-Spare a thought if you will for the unfortunate product planner, tasked with uncovering the next automotive sales sensation, while negotiating the myriad trapdoors luring the unwary and over-ambitious.
-Falling on their swords this week are those hapless individuals in Gothenburg who are having to make uncomfortable excuses to their superiors following the failure of the Volvo S60 CrossCountry, sales of which have been discontinued in the UK after only one year.
-Continue reading “Why Bother?”
+Spare a thought if you will for the unfortunate product planner, tasked with uncovering the next automotive sales sensation, all the while negotiating the myriad trapdoors luring the unwary and over ambitious.
+Falling on their swords this week are those hapless individuals in Gothenburg forced to Continue reading “Cross Purposes”

 This is what it takes to turn one of the more handsome saloons of the past decade or so into an anonymous slab: matte black paint.

 Volvo didn’t offer this car with the asphalt option.
 The owner actively decided they wanted to smear their lovely Swedish saloon with this drab coating.
 There’s a reason matte paint is not typically offered by OEMs.
 The highlights, worked over to the last 0.005 mm, disappear and the forms are flattended.
 Towards what end?
 Continue reading “A Photo For Sunday: 2002 Volvo S80”